fransiskasiburian/My-Contact/README.md

 ## My Contact

 My Contact is CRUD contact application.
-This project is only configured for **Android**.
+This project is only configured for **Android** with React Native and Redux-Saga.
 Features in My Contact:
 1. View list of contact
 2. Search contact by name or age
 3. View contact detail